Frequently Asked Questions

 -

-Bike Bags will be dropped with the organiser on Sunday 6th September, before racing begins on Monday 7th September.
+Bike bags will be dropped with the organiser on Sunday 6th September, before racing begins on Monday 7th September.
 They can then be collected on Saturday 12th after the race or Sunday morning.
 Further details will be provided.

 -